 What a sight at the Saturday evening dinner! craftsmanship (handmade vs. store-bought), Creative and wonderful decorations adorn each table functionality, and practicality.
-The decorations must and make the meal extra special.
+The decorations make the meal extra special.
 (See the SWC fit on the table, be stable, and safe.
-Do not forget to visit the website picture archive for ideas!) leave room for eating. \odot
+Do not forget to visit the website picture archive for ideas!) leave room for eating. ©

 We encourage your patrol to provide decorations and/or centerpieces reflecting the theme of the weekend, your patrol identity, and Scouting.
 Tables are judged on creativity, craftsmanship (handmade vs. store-bought), functionality, and practicality.
 To facilitate assembly, the Dining Hall opens at 3 pm ... no earlier ... to allow setup.
-Have decorations weekend, your patrol identity and, of course, completed by 5 pm so the judges have ample time.
+Have decorations completed by 5 pm so the judges have ample time.